aandrew-me/tgpt/README.md

 ### FreeBSD 😈

-Currently, the port is not yet in quarterly branch of the FreeBSD ports repository.
+Currently, the port is not yet in the quarterly branch of the FreeBSD ports tree.

 To install the [port](https://www.freshports.org/www/tgpt):
 ```